casper-network/docs-new/source/docs/casper/developers/dapps/template-frontend.md

 }
 ```

 This is an example of *src/App.js* that imports and displays the `Connect` component that is described next.
-The `setPublicKey` function is passed to the `Connect` component as a [prop](https://legacy.reactjs.org/docs/components-and-props.html) so that it may set the public key and make it available through all of *src/App.js*.
+The `setPublicKey` function is passed to the `Connect` component as a [prop](https://legacy.reactjs.org/docs/components-and-props.html) so that it may set the public key and make it available to all of *src/App.js*.
 This way when more components are added to *src/App.js*, they may utilize the `publicKey` variable.

 To connect to the Casper Signer within your React app, create the `Connect` component and import the `Signer` class from the Casper JS SDK.